ChilliCream/graphql-platform/website/src/docs/hotchocolate/v14/get-started-with-graphql-in-net-core.md

 ![GraphQL IDE: Executing a query](../../../images/getting-started-bcp-query.webp)

-You can also view and browse the schema from within Banana Cake Pop.
+You can also view and browse the schema from within Nitro.
 Click on the `Schema Reference` tab next to `Operation` in order to browse the schema.
 There's also a `Schema Definition` tab, pictured below, which shows the schema using the raw SDL (Schema Definition Language).

 ![GraphQL IDE: Schema](../../../images/getting-started-bcp-schema.webp)

-Congratulations, you've built your first Hot Chocolate GraphQL server and sent a query using the Banana Cake Pop GraphQL IDE. 🎉🚀
+Congratulations, you've built your first Hot Chocolate GraphQL server and sent a query using the Nitro GraphQL IDE. 🎉🚀

 # Additional resources